CICM/pd-faustgen/README.md

 #### Installing LLVM

 The fastest solution to install LLVM is to download the precompiled binaries from the [LLVM website](http://releases.llvm.org).
-For example, on the Travis CI for MacOS, we assume for example that the binaries are installed in the llvm folder at the root of the project:
+For example, on the Travis CI for MacOS, we assume that the binaries are installed in the llvm folder at the root of the project:

 ```
 curl -o ./llvm.tar.gz http://releases.llvm.org/5.0.0/clang+llvm-5.0.0-x86_64-apple-darwin.tar.xz